springruse/GraveDigger/readme.md

 A RimWorld mod inspired by the Roblox game GraveDigger.

 ## Features
-- Mining pickaxes with combat capabilities
+- Mining pickaxes with combat capabilities + Breach axe use!
+- 'Grace' Revolver Pistol
 - (More coming soon!)

 ## Installation